sac3g15/CoastSat_noc/README.md

 ## LIMITATIONS
-Landsat / Sentinel co-registration issue - The option for co-registration between the satellites has been set up within the code.
-However, the GEE functions displace() and displacement() to perform co-registration have proved inconsistent in preliminary studies, therefore the interpretation results should be taken carefully.
-GEE documents are relatviely unclear on the exact methods of the functions used to coregister images, but we are working on this issue.
-More details [here](#Comment-on-Co-registration "Goto Comment-on-Co-registration")
+Landsat / Sentinel co-registration issue - It is recommended that the same satellite series is used to monitor change over time, as there are differences in the referencing system between the two.
+This can result in differences of over a pixel (30m) between two images of the same area.
+We are working on a solution using GEE coregistration tools.

 Cloud persistance - In cloud presistant areas and where there are few images in the median collection (count can be found in 'median_no' in shoreline attribute table), clouds can remain in the image.
 Due to their spectral similarity to sand, some false shorelines can be delineated.

 Data gaps in Landat 7 - Despite median temporal filtering, as a result as a result of the data gap in Landsat 7, some images produce broken lines along the shore.
-Therefore, when extracting the baseline, some areas fail to have a baseline recording.
-I often fill these gaps by manually filling in the next closest (time) shoreline.
+These can be filled by merging with Landsat 5 and 8, but gaps can remain in areas with limited satellite imagery.

 ## 1. Installation